Before we define what calibration is, I want you to understand below scenario:

-Every measuring instruments needs calibration but not all measuring instruments are required to be calibrated.
+Every measuring instrument needs calibration but not all measuring instruments are required to be calibrated.
 Below are some of the reasons or criteria to consider before having an instrument calibrated.
 This may save you some time and money.

 - It is not critical in your process ( just to display a certain reading for a purpose of functionality check ).